Browncoat/NikeAlbumsAssessment/README.md

 ### Dependency Injection

-I used Dependency Injection to decouple the http client from the viewcontrollers.
-I decided to use different classes for the RSS feed client and the IMageLoader client so that I could use a seperate NSURLSession for each.
-I cached the image downloads in a NSCache object in case the cache policy from the server for the images isn't correct.
+I used Dependency Injection to decouple the HTTP client and library classes from the viewcontrollers.
+I decided to use different classes for the RSS feed requests and the ImageLoader requests so that I could use a seperate NSURLSession for each if needed.
+I cached the image downloads in a NSCache object in case the cache policy from the server is not present.

 ### Single Responsibility

-I seperated the data retreival and the view presenation logic into an Interactor and Presenter class respectivly.
+I separated the data fetching and the view presentation logic into an Interactor and Presenter class respectively.

 ### Tests